hey-nicolasklein/slidy/README.md

 # Slidy

-A colorful customizable slider widget written with Flutter
+A colorful customizable slider widget written with Flutter.

 ## Features